Plastics Litigation Tracker

 Federal

-Status: Appeal pending in the District of Columbia Court of Appeals.
+Status: Pending.
 On July 16, 2021, Defendant removed the action from the Superior Court of the District of Columbia to the U.S. District Court for the District of Columbia.
 On March 24, 2022, the U.S. District Court for the District of Columbia granted Earth Island Institute’s motion to remand the case to the Superior Court, based on a lack of federal diversity jurisdiction.
 The court concluded that the parties lacked diversity jurisdiction because the amount in controversy did not exceed $75,000.
 Following remand, on June 13, 2022, Defendant filed a motion to dismiss in the Superior Court.
 On November 10, 2022, the Superior Court granted Defendant's motion and dismissed Plaintiff's complaint.
 The court found that Defendant's statements were aspirational in nature and, therefore, did not violate the CPPA; were not tied to a "product or service;" and could not be "cobbled together to allege one general misrepresentation."
-On November 18, 2022, Plaintiff filed a notice of appeal.
+On November 18, 2022, Plaintiff filed a notice of appeal in the U.S. Court of Appeals for the D.C.
+Circuit.
 On March 14, 2023, Plaintiff-Appellant filed its appellate brief, where they raised claims concerning the application of the District of Columbia Consumer Protection Procedures Act.
 On March 21, the District of Columbia, led by its Attorney General Brian L. Schwalb, filed an Amicus brief in support of Earth Island Institute.
 On May 15, Coca-Cola filed its brief.
 On June 19, Earth Island Institute filed a reply brief.
 Oral arguments were held on November 28.
-The court has not yet issued a decision.
+On August 29, 2024, the Court of Appeals issued a decision reversing the District Court's order granting Defendant's motion to dismiss.
+In its decision, as an initial matter, the Court of Appeals held that Plaintiff had standing to bring its CPPA claim.
+On the merits, the court determined that Plaintiff had stated a facially plausible claim of misrepresentation and that Defendant's plastic packaging were a "product or service" for purposes of the CPPA.
+The court rejected Defendant's arguments that "aspirational" statements were not actionable under the CPPA; that misleading statements had to be a single statement and could not be grouped together to be actionable under the CPPA; and that Defendant's statements were protected under the First Amendment.
+The Court of Appeals remanded the case.
+No further proceedings have yet occurred in the District Court.

 Plaintiff